liferay-design/liferay.design/src/markdown/lexicon/foundations/layout/layout-full.md

 title: "Full Box"
 description: "The Full Box layout adapts to always be 100% of the container's width, occupying twelve columns of the grid."
 layout: "guide"
-order: 110
+order: 113
 ---

 The Full Box layout adapts to always be 100% of the container's width, occupying twelve columns of the grid.

-This layout is used in the [Dataset Display](lexicon/core-components/dataset_display) template.
+This layout is used in the [dataset display](../../../core-components/dataset-display) template.

 ![layout full box 1440px width screen](/images/lexicon/layoutfb01.jpg)